vitalif/vitastor/README.md

   with lazy fsync, but prepare for inferior single-thread latency.
 - Get a fast network (at least 10 Gbit/s).
 - Disable CPU powersaving: `cpupower idle-set -D 0 && cpupower frequency-set -g performance`.
-- Start etcd with `--max-txn-ops=100000 --auto-compaction-retention=10 --auto-compaction-mode=revision` options.
-- Create global configuration in etcd: `etcdctl --endpoints=... put /vitastor/config/global '{"immediate_commit":"all"}'` (if all your drives have capacitors).
-- Create pool configuration in etcd: `etcdctl --endpoints=... put /vitastor/config/pools '{"1":{"name":"testpool","scheme":"replicated","pg_size":2,"pg_minsize":1,"pg_count":256,"failure_domain":"host"}}'`.
-  For jerasure pools the configuration should look like the following: `2:{"name":"ecpool","scheme":"jerasure","pg_size":4,"parity_chunks":2,"pg_minsize":2,"pg_count":256,"failure_domain":"host"}`.
-- Calculate offsets for your drives with `node /usr/lib/vitastor/mon/simple-offsets.js --device /dev/sdX`.
+- Check `/usr/lib/vitastor/mon/make-units.sh` and `/usr/lib/vitastor/mon/make-osd.sh` and
+  put desired values into the variables at the top of these files.
+- Create systemd units for the monitor and etcd: `/usr/lib/vitastor/mon/make-units.sh`
-- Make systemd units for your OSDs.
-Look at `/usr/lib/vitastor/mon/make-units.sh` for example.
+- Create systemd units for your OSDs: `/usr/lib/vitastor/mon/make-osd.sh /dev/disk/by-partuuid/XXX [/dev/disk/by-partuuid/YYY ...]`
-  Notable configuration variables from the example:
+- You can edit the units and change OSD configuration.
+Notable configuration variables:
   - `disable_data_fsync 1` - only safe with server-grade drives with capacitors.
   - `immediate_commit all` - use this if all your drives are server-grade.
   - `disable_device_lock 1` - only required if you run multiple OSDs on one block device.